ES-Alexander/pythonic-cv/README.md

 possible while ensuring ease of use and helpful errors/documentation.

 # Requirements
-This library requires an existing version of OpenCV with Python bindings to be installed (e.g. `python3 -m pip install opencv-python`).
+This library requires an existing version of `OpenCV` with Python bindings to be installed (e.g. `python3 -m pip install opencv-python`).
 Some features (mainly property access helpers) may not work for versions of OpenCV earlier than 4.2.0.
 The library was tested using Python 3.7.2, and is expected to work down to at least Python 3.4 (although the integrated advanced features example uses matmul (@) for some processing, which was introduced in Python 3.5).

+`Numpy` is also used throughout, so a recent version is suggested (tested with 1.19.0).

+# Installation
+The library can be installed from pip, with `python3 -m pip install pythonic-cv`.

 # Usage
 New functionality is provided in the `pcv` module, as described below.
 All other